ezajko/mx-hero-src/installer/readme.txt

 IMPORTANT NOTES

-This installer has only been tested on Ubuntu 10.04 and Debian 6.
+This installer has only been tested on Ubuntu 10.04, Debian 6 and CentOS 6.

-We know it does not work with Redhat.
-A Redhat capable installer is forthcomming.